Powerlearnproject/se-assignment-7-software-project-management-stephenonchieku1/README.md

 9. Communication Management:
    - Describe the significance of communication management in software project management.
 What are some effective communication strategies and tools?
+      Significance:
+            Effective communication fosters collaboration, aligns stakeholders' expectations, and ensures that everyone is informed about project progress, changes, and issues.
+      Strategies and Tools:
+             Regular meetings, status reports, email updates, collaboration platforms like Slack or Microsoft Teams, and visual communication tools like charts and diagrams.

 10. Project Closure:
     - What are the steps involved in the closure of a software project?
 Why is the project closure phase important, and what activities are typically performed during this phase?